Jeromeschmidt/Reinforcement-Learning-Agent/README.md

 ## Project Goals
 1. Build a Reinforcement Learning Algorithm
-2. Connect Algorithm with Real-time Data
+2. Connect algorithm with real-time data
-3. Setup Algorithm with a brokerage to take real positions in the market
+3. Setup algorithm with a brokerage to take real positions in the market
 4. Connect algorithm to a scheduler